 If it is not possible (due to distance considerations) for the applicants to submit their applications in person, they may also mail, UPS, or FedEx their completed applications to the commissary nearest to where their sponsor is stationed.
 Applicants who choose this method must contact that commissary and obtain the name of a person to whom the package will be directed.
 (A complete list of commissaries, along with phone numbers, can be found at www.commissaries.com).

 Note: Do not request an application via mail.
 Either visit your nearest commissary for an application or download one from this website.

-Helping children of military families reach their goals for more than ten years!
+Helping children of military families reach their goals for sixteen years!